Abschnittsübersicht

-Welcome!
-This self-paced course was created as part of the CRAFT-OA project by Anastasiia Afanaseva at TIB – Leibniz Information Centre for Science and Technology.
+• Welcome!
+This self-paced course was created as part of the CRAFT-OA project by Anastasiia Afanaseva and edited by Jorina Fenner and Xenia van Edig at TIB – Leibniz Information Centre for Science and Technology.
+This page represents the first version of this course, published in June 2025.

 What will you know or be able to do after completing the course?

-- You will know what options are available for long-term archiving.
+• You will be able to list what options are available for long-term archiving.

 How to use this self-paced course?